niklasjohannes/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there.
-I'm an academic-turned-user-researcher at [Kroo](https://kroo.com/).
+I'm an academic-turned-data-scientist at [Kroo](https://kroo.com/).
 Before working in FinTech, I studied the effects of video games, social media, and smartphones on well-being and performance.
-These days, I lead both qualitative (usability tests, ethnographic interviews, focus groups) and quantitative research (surveys, A/B testing) at Kroo.
+These days, I do data science and quantitative research at Kroo.